 You review the general requirements and determined you fulfill each one.
-But a few days after filing your application, you find out American Express is just like every other business lender: You think you have what it takes to qualify until your application is rejected.
+But a few days after filing your application, you discover American Express is just like every other business lender.
+You think you have what it takes to qualify until your application is rejected.

 Getting rejected for this particular program is especially painful because it is so affordable.
-But this minor setback does not mean you will not be able to qualify for a similarly (if not more) convenient option from another business lender.
+But this minor setback doesn’t mean you won’t qualify for a similarly (if not more) convenient option from another business lender.

 Here are a few factors that would likely make you ineligible for the former, but not the latter:

 Most other business lenders will not deny based solely on your personal credit score when applying for a merchant cash advance.
 This is because the decision is based on future debit and credit card transactions, as opposed to your past.
-But as similar as the two programs appear to be, American Express Merchant Financing and a merchant cash advance are not identical.
+Yet as similar as the two programs appear to be, American Express Merchant Financing and a merchant cash advance are not identical.

-So, just like almost every other small business loan, credit score is a major factor when determining eligibility.
+So, just like almost every other small business loan, your credit score is a major factor when determining eligibility.
 If your credit score is not flawless or close to it, it might be very difficult to be approved.

 In the case of American Express Merchant Financing, you must not only provide collateral but that collateral cannot be real estate or motor vehicles.
 That leaves you with just one option: extremely expensive business equipment.
 If your business does not have assets worth as much as your desired loan, there’s no point in applying for American Express Merchant Financing.

-- Inability To Fulfill Repayment Schedule
+Inability To Fulfill Repayment Schedule

-You’ve got your credit check, collateral…what’s missing?
-That’s right, a required payment schedule.
-Even though American Express Merchant Financing is repaid via a percentage of debit and credit card transactions (like a merchant cash advance), it does not carry the same terms as a merchant cash advance.
-Most merchant cash advance products do not have due dates.
+Most merchant cash advance products do not come with due dates.
 You can take as long as you want to pay off the balance.
-With American Express Merchant Financing, you must be able to fulfill a repayment schedule, or pay back a certain amount of money within a certain time frame.
-There’s a decent chance that if you were rejected for American Express Merchant Financing, it’s because your cash flow was deemed unable to fulfill the repayment schedule that would have automatically been assigned to your desired amount.
+With American Express Merchant Financing, you must fulfill a repayment schedule, or pay back a certain amount of money within a certain time frame.

 If American Express is like most other business lenders, applicants who are not among their most funded industries must compensate by demonstrating excellent cash flow and capitalization, or clearly surpassing the service’s annual revenue or credit receivables requirements.
 Failing to fulfill the first or second part of that equation could likely severely decrease your chances of approval.

 Step 2: Explore Other Options

 If you choose the latter, you could research other business lenders that offer programs that are very similar to American Express Merchant Financing.
 Or, you could look into programs that are just slightly similar.

 This is only available to subscribers of PayPal Premier or PayPal Business for at least three months.
-You are given a lump sum that is paid off via a percentage of daily sales that go towards the borrower’s PayPal account.
+You get a lump sum and pay it off via a percentage of daily sales that go towards the borrower’s PayPal account.
 The percentage is based on the amount borrowed, which is based on your PayPal sales history.
-Once you are approved, you are presented a series of daily repayment rates to choose from.
-But no matter which rate you select, the amount must be paid back in full within 18 months.
-There are no period periodic interest charges, late fees, pre-payment fees, and penalty fees for PayPal Working Capital.
+When you get approved, choose from a series of daily repayment rates.
+But no matter which rate you select, expect to pay the full amount within 18 months.
+There is no periodic interest charges, late fees, pre-payment fees, and penalty fees for PayPal Working Capital.

 (Business Cash Advance): Similar to our MCA but your payments are deducted via a fixed percentage of your entire monthly revenue.

 Step 3: Other Factors To Take Into Account

-Neither business lender is known for discriminating against any industry.
-PayPal and Square Capital reportedly do not have requirements for time in business, though you must be in business for at least six months in order to be approved by United Capital Source.
+Neither business lender has a reputation for discriminating against any industry.
+PayPal and Square Capital reportedly do not have requirements for time in business.
+You must be in business for at least six months in order to be approved by United Capital Source.

-- Interest vs Repayment System
+Interest vs Repayment System

-These terms are also non-negotiable, and likely cannot be adjusted in the event of an uncontrollable circumstance.
-Interest rates for United Capital Source are higher but it doesn’t matter how much money you pay per month as long as you pay off the debt in full by the assigned due date.
+These terms are also non-negotiable.
+They likely cannot get adjusted in the event of an uncontrollable circumstance.
+Interest rates for United Capital Source are higher.
+However, it doesn’t matter how much money you pay per month as long as you pay off the debt in full by the assigned due date.

 The Final Step

-Your rejection is also not a universal confirmation that your cash flow is too unstable to work with, nor does it have to subject you to an unfairly restrictive repayment system.
+Your rejection is also not a universal confirmation that your cash flow is too unstable to work with.
+It also doesn’t subject you to an unfairly restrictive repayment system.
 In many cases, a rejection only means you have to find a business lender or program that offers a different repayment system and more experience with your industry.